-Democrats seek investigation into Pentagon’s COVID fund following Washington Post article
+Democrats seek investigation into Pentagon’s coronavirus fund following Washington Post article

 Sen. Elizabeth Warren (D-Mass.) said the decision to repurpose funds is an example of how President Trump’s “bungled” response to the pandemic.

-“Instead of addressing the urgent needs of a pandemic that has killed over 200,000 Americans, the Trump Administration is using money meant to protect lives from COVID-19 to pad the pockets of defense contractors,” Senator Elizabeth Warren (D-Mass.) wrote in an emailed statement.
+“Instead of addressing the urgent needs of a pandemic that has killed over 200,000 Americans, the Trump Administration is using money meant to protect lives from COVID-19 to pad the pockets of defense contractors,” Sen. Elizabeth Warren (D-Mass.) wrote in an emailed statement.
 “Donald Trump’s bungled pandemic response shows that the government continues to work great for wealthy corporations but not for working families.”